castlhoo/Oracle-in-Ubuntu/README.md

-# Oracle-in-Ubuntu
-Install Docker and Oracle inside Ubuntu and connect to DBeaver
+⛴️ Docker and Oracle in Ubuntu ⛴️